julkalorenz/swsn-project/README.md

 All of the Python dependencies are handled by [uv](https://docs.astral.sh/uv/).

-After cloning the repository run to install packages:
+After cloning the repository run:
 ```
 uv python install
 uv sync
 ```
+to install packages.

 Later to run a script (for example `script.py`) use:
 ```